Azure/azure-rest-api-specs/specification/eventgrid/Azure.Messaging.EventGrid.SystemEvents/README.md

     - Under `/Azure.Messaging.EventGrid.SystemEvents/`:
         - Run `npx tsp compile main.tsp --emit @azure-tools/typespec-autorest`
 3) Verify the generated swagger under `/data-plane/Microsoft.EventGrid/2024-01-01/` accurately depicts your system events and commit it.
-4) Final PR should contain the TypeSpec and the Swagger generated from the TypeSpec.
+4) Final PR must contain the TypeSpec and the Swagger generated from the TypeSpec.